 Looking for the best high-tech rice cooker?
 You’re in the right place!
-Check out the Zojirushi 5-1/5 Cup Rice Cooker and Warmer for a consistently good batch of rice every time!
+Check out the Zojirushi 5-1/5 Cup Rice Cooker and Warmer at Amazon for a consistently good batch of rice every time!

 It’s too bad because whether you’re making Thai-style khao niao mamuang or traditional Chinese zongzi, sticky rice is a real treat!
 Most supermarkets and Asian grocery stores these days will have plenty of kinds of rice to choose from, but you might be at a loss as to how to prepare this particular variety.